benblack769/benblack769.github.io/posts/rants/software_2_0_revisited.md

 # Software 2.0 Product

+Those experienced with ML know that people and project management aren't everything.
+Good people can create an awesome model, and still ultimately fail to provide anything of durable value.

+These failures can usually be tracked to two parts of projects: The very beginning (project choice) and the very end (long term maintenance).

+## Principles of Project Choice

 Developing Software 2.0 can be a difficult, expensive, and slow operation to undertake, and the resulting product must be well targeted and highly valuable.
 In the end, all ML projects without a strong business case eventually fail.
 ML projects require significant maintenance, computer infrastructure, and support, and need durable sources of income to support operations.
 Given these costs, driving projects from the business side, and working backwards, can be a much smoother process than trying to find applications for novel ML technologies.
 The entire Software 2.0 paradigm is about paving smoother, more consistent paths to business automation success, depending more on team quality and commitment, and less on luck and timing with experimental technologies.

+### Ensuring Business Value

 While no complete guide on Software 2.0 products can be assembled, as there is limitless room for creativity and innovation, some decent principles for those just starting out in Software 2.0 are: